IsomElzric/miniquest/README.md

 # MiniQuest
 A simple text-based rpg where the goal is to quest out to defeat enemies, gain experience, and get loot.
-As you begin your journey in the wild and ruined city of Lastholm, eventually your quest takes you all the way to the mysteries live volcano close by.
+As you begin your journey in the wild and ruined city of Lastholm, eventually your quest takes you all the way to the ominous live volcano close by.

 ## Getting Started
 ---